 Have a Unique Selling Proposition

-A solid article on branding is not complete without mentioning the significance of the vital concept of the unique selling proposition or point (USP).
+A solid branding article is incomplete without mentioning the significance of the vital concept of the unique selling proposition or point (USP).
 This is how a product or business differentiates itself.

-Of course, this is aside from just strategic, image, and marketing management.
+Of course, this is beyond just strategic, image, and marketing management.
 This is what inherently makes your business different from others.

 The differentiator can be minor tweaks in the product, such as using more environmentally conscious packaging.
 It can even be as much as using entirely different technology that makes the product faster, lighter, cheaper, or stronger.

-Creating this unique selling proposition and then articulating it clearly is crucial to a great marketing strategy.
+Creating and articulating this unique selling proposition clearly is crucial to a great marketing strategy.
 You’ll also achieve greater customer recognition once this has been formulated.

 Be a Thought Leader…Like Elon Musk

-If you think of SpaceX or Tesla, what immediately comes to mind is the innovative and creative genius of Elon Musk.
+If you think of SpaceX or Tesla, what immediately comes to mind is Elon Musk’s innovative and creative genius.

-His vision, paired with his interesting philosophies, makes potential customers and investors highly attracted to the company.
+His vision and interesting philosophies make potential customers and investors highly attracted to the company.

 He’s a thought leader – someone ahead of his time that people wish to invest in.

 To fall into this category, you’ll have to be innovative and then be able to explain your product or service in a way nobody has before.
 This also fits into offering a unique selling point.
-A thought leader understands the needs of the present and plans to meet those needs with his or her products or services.
+A thought leader understands the needs of the present and plans to meet those needs with their products or services.